 sponsorship + chef demos ▸

 Stephanie Ganz is a classically trained chef who spent seven years in fine dining before hanging up her chef whites for a job in the nonprofit sector.
 She soon discovered that empowering people to develop their own food-based businesses was her true calling, and since then, she's helped dozens of entrepreneurs make their way into the marketplace with a company she co-founded, The Apple Cart.
 As the first hire for mobile wood-fired catering company Pizza Tonight, Stephanie gained invaluable experience about what it takes to operate a mobile food business — from recipe development to event planning.
-Stephanie wrote a weekly dining round-up for RVANews.com for many years and is a regular Richmond Magazine contributor.
+Stephanie wrote a weekly dining round-up for RVANews.com for several years and is a regular Richmond Magazine contributor.
 She is a Slow Food member and serves on the board of the Birdhouse Farmers Market.
 Email Stephanie